-The STAMP 4S averages in this document only apply to and should only be employed as a comparison point for STAMP 4S tests taken between September 2021 and July 2022.
-When looking at these, please keep in mind the effect that COVID-19 may have had on these averages.
-Lastly, the academic year 2021-2022 saw the introduction of STAMP scores of zero (STAMP 0) for Writing and Speaking, which indicates no demonstrated knowledge at all.
+The academic year 2021-2022 saw the introduction of STAMP scores of zero (STAMP 0) for Writing and Speaking, which indicates no demonstrated knowledge at all.
 In previous years, these were treated as NRs (Non-Ratables), therefore not affecting the averages.
-In this 2021-2022 academic year, however, they do affect the averages when present in the data.
+In this 2022-2023 academic year, however, they do affect the averages when present in the data.